Frozelo/jwtTask/README.md

 # Simple JWT Token Service (MINI SSO)

-This project is a JWT-based token service built using **Go**, **PostgreSQL**, and Docker.
+This project is a JWT-based token service built using **Go**, **PostgreSQL**, and **Docker**.
 The service supports issuing and refreshing JWT tokens, along with a secure implementation of refresh tokens stored in the database.
 It`s like SSO but mini version.
 Working with JWT tokens and refresh tokens.

 ---